 Typhoid vaccine is used to help prevent this disease in adults and children who are at least 6 years old.
-Although not part of a routine immunization schedule in the U.S., typhoid vaccine is recommended for people who travel to areas where the disease is common.
+Although not part of a routine immunization schedule in the U.S., typhoid vaccine is recommended for:

 This vaccine works by exposing you to a small amount of the bacteria, which causes your body to develop immunity to the disease.

 Typhoid vaccine will not treat an active infection that has already developed in the body, and will not prevent any disease caused by bacteria other than Salmonella typhi.

 Like any vaccine, the typhoid vaccine may not provide protection from disease in every person.